A story about a hotel owner in Brussels who spares his rooms for refugees who need a place to recuperate. He feeds them too, free of charge.

 It was at this moment that my heart was touched by Ben’s generosity.
 His heart for giving inspires me.
 In the spirit of World Refugee Day, I hope this inspires you too.

 20 June is World Refugee Day.
-The UNHCR says that as of the end of 2015, there are 65.3 million people worldwide that are forcibly displaced from their homes.
+The UNHCR said by the end of 2015 there would be 65.3 million people worldwide that are forcibly displaced from their homes.

 © 2014 GLOBALCITIZENSAM